Week 5: Multifidelity Modelling

 Construct a linear multi-fidelity model.

-kernels = [GPy.kern.RBF(1), GPy.kern.RBF(1)]
+= [GPy.kern.RBF(1), GPy.kern.RBF(1)]

-lin_mf_kernel = emukit.multi_fidelity.kernels.LinearMultiFidelityKernel(kernels)
+kernels = emukit.multi_fidelity.kernels.LinearMultiFidelityKernel(kernels)

-gpy_lin_mf_model = GPyLinearMultiFidelityModel(X_train, Y_train, lin_mf_kernel, n_fidelities=2)
+lin_mf_kernel = GPyLinearMultiFidelityModel(X_train, Y_train, lin_mf_kernel, n_fidelities=2)

 gpy_lin_mf_model.mixed_noise.Gaussian_noise.fix(0)

-lin_mf_model = model = GPyMultiOutputWrapper(gpy_lin_mf_model, 2, n_optimization_restarts=5)
+= model = GPyMultiOutputWrapper(gpy_lin_mf_model, 2, n_optimization_restarts=5) lin_mf_model

 Fit the model